 Voyager 1 and the “Pale blue dot”

 Back in 1990, in order to save power, engineers turned off the spacecraft’s camera.
-But, before that, it was commanded by NASA to turn its camera around and to take a photograph of Earth across a great expanse of space, at the request of Carl Sagan.
+But, before that, it was commanded by NASA to turn its camera around and take a photograph of Earth across a great expanse of space, at the request of Carl Sagan.

-Taken from a record distance of about 6 billion kilometers (3.7 billion miles, 40 AU) from Earth, the photo known as the Pale Blue Dot.
+Taken from a record distance of about 6 billion kilometers (3.7 billion miles, 40 AU) from Earth, the photo is known as the Pale Blue Dot.
 In the photograph, Earth is shown as a fraction of a pixel (0.12 pixel in size) against the vastness of space.

 The “Pale Blue Dot” is still the farthest image of Earth we’ve ever taken (as of January 2019).